RussellTAllen/catchdujour/README.md

   - Expect lots of UI/design updates as well as additional bells & whistles

 # How it works
   - Users are able to create their own "catches" (posts) and categorize them by "catchegory".
-Each user has their own personal page, displaying all of their catches and the catchegories that they have made posts in.
+Each user has their own personal page, displaying all of their catches and the catchegories that they have made posts in
-  - Users can
-  - Users can filter out catchegories they are not interested in.
+  - Users can filter out catchegories they are not interested in
   - Users are able to follow others